 - Australian Property Law Bulletin and the Australian Construction Law Bulletin editor

-> - Provided numerous presentations and training on Security of Payment issues to clients in the construction and infrastructure sectors
+- Provided numerous presentations and training on Security of Payment issues to clients in the construction and infrastructure sectors in 2020 and 2021

-> - "Key Risks in Construction Contracts" Discussion Panel, The Chartered Institute of Builders (CIOB) Seminar, September 2016 and August 2018
+- "Key Risks in Construction Contracts" Discussion Panel, The Chartered Institute of Builders (CIOB) Seminar, September 2016 and August 2018

 - Client presentation on the "Building Defects Bond Scheme effective from 1 July 2017", December 2016